todestoast/radio/README.md

 ## for running the software
 - mplayer
 - sqlite3 (if you install the software with the installer script sqlite is already installed)
+- mpv (currently used for playing aac streams - I am happy for any solution on how to get it working with mplayer)

 # ensure integrity
 ## check urls in database